Dynamical Analysis of a Repeated Game with Incomplete Information: Conditions for monotonicity

 \section{Conditions for monotonicity}

-To prove that the inequalities \eqref{eq:ineqs} are satisfied (in a range of values of $p$) we are going to show that $G$ (and $H$) are monotonic, and we control the boundary values.
-In this section, we show that they follow from a \emph{pressure} condition for a given potential for the dynamical system $\Phi$.
+To prove that the inequalities \eqref{eq:preineqs} are satisfied (in a range of values of $p$) we are going to show that $V_1$ (and $V_0$) are monotonic, and we control the boundary values.
+For convenience, we work in this section with a dynamical system $\alpha$ derived from $\Phi$, namely $\alpha(t)=\max(\Phi(t),1-\Phi(t))$.
+This exploits the symmetry of $\Phi$ (that $\Phi(1-t)=1-\Phi(t)$) and chooses the representative of each $t$ in the interval $[\frac 12,1]$.
+In this section, we show that the monotonicity conditions follow from a \emph{pressure} condition for a given potential for the dynamical system $\alpha$.
+We write $\alpha^n(t)$ for the $n$-fold iterate of the map $\alpha$.
+It is easy to verify that $\alpha^n(t)=\max(\Phi^n(t),1-\Phi^n(t))$, where $\Phi^n$ similarly denotes the $n$-fold iterate of $\Phi$.